bg-vc/bg-law-front/README.md

 ## 📖 Documentation

-For detailed documentation about components and features, please refer to the `/docs` directory.
+For more detailed documentation, please refer to the docs directory.

 ## 🤝 Contributing